Immunization Requirements for International Students

 - These students will be required to have a Chest X-ray done in the United States and will also need to meet with a Health Center provider.

+We recommend the TB test be done and results submitted before arriving at UAlbany.
 TB blood test results must include the lab test report.
 The report must be in English and include two patient identifiers (preferably name and date of birth).

 Anyone not complying with this requirement will have a “hold” placed on their registration for the next semester.